 Students wishing to be considered for federal financial aid must be U.S. citizens or “eligible” non-citizens (see FAFSA instructions for an explanation).
 Financial aid is awarded without discrimination against a student’s race, color, national origin, religion, sex, age, handicap, or sexual orientation.

 Financial aid awards are dependent upon institutional, private, state and/or federal funding.
 Although UNCSA fully intends to be able to adequately fund offers made and provide accurate information, there is always a possibility that a program may be discontinued, funds may not be appropriated to UNCSA, or a computational error may be made.
 Students will be notified immediately regarding any change in an award.

 The U.S. Department of Education may select a student’s application for a process called “verification.”
 This process requires the student to submit certain documents to verify information reported on the FAFSA.
-If selected, the student may be asked to submit copies of federal income tax transcripts, W-2 forms and other documents.
+If selected, the student may be asked to submit documentation of Federal Income Tax Returns (transcripts or signed photocopies), W-2 forms, and other documents.
+(Successful use of the IRS Data Retrieval when completing the FAFSA may replace the need to submit Federal Income Tax Return documentation.)
 The Office of Student Financial Aid will contact the student regarding these forms.
+The student may also be requested to supply additional documentation to clarify conflicting information on the FAFSA.
 Prompt responses are helpful in order to maximize eligibility.

 Failure to provide verification information means the student will not receive aid from the U.S. Department of Education and may not receive need-based aid from other sources.

 Any person who intentionally makes false statements or misrepresentations on a federal aid application is violating the law and is subject to fine or imprisonment or both.